An automated machine learning framework to optimize radiomics model construction validated on twelve clinical

 Moreover, the slice thickness is often substantially larger than the pixel spacing, resulting in a ``2.5D'' representation rather than 3D.
-We therefore define three scenario's: 1) If the images and/or segmentations in a dataset consist of a single 2D slice, only 2D features are used; 2) If the mean of all images is (almost) isotrope, i.e., slice thickness is similar to pixel spacing, 3D features are extracted.
-In this case, a 2.5D approach is used for features that are only defined in 2D; and 3) If the mean of all images is anisotrope, features are extracted in 2.5D.
-To extract 2.5D features, the features are extracted per 2D slice and aggregated over all slices, after which various first order statistics are computed which serve as the actual features for the data mining step.
+We therefore define three scenarios: 1) If the images and/or segmentations in a dataset consist of a single 2D slice, only 2D features are used; 2) If the mean of all images is (almost) isotropic, i.e., slice thickness is similar to pixel spacing, 3D features are extracted.
+In this case, a 2.5D approach is used for features that are only defined in 2D; and 3) If the mean of all images is anisotropic, features are extracted in 2.5D.
+To extract 2.5D features, the features are extracted per 2D slice and aggregated over all slices, after which various first order statistics are computed.
 We use a conservative definition for similarity between slice thickness and pixel spacing: $\text{slice thickness} \leq 2 \times \text{pixel spacing}$.